LK610/Travel/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Place all blame directly on Laura.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- CONTACT -->
 ## Contact

+Do you have questions, like 'Why?', 'How did you do that?' and 'Are you a masochist?'

+Me too!

-Questions?
-Contact me at: lmmk81914@gmail.com
+Contact me at: lmmk81914@gmail.com (*Good* answers not guaranteed)

 Project Link: [https://github.com/LK610/Travel.git](https://github.com/LK610/Travel.git)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments